uriel1998/ainkcontracts/AInk_contract_author_website_magazine.md

 Payment will be a pro-rata share of **NUMBER**% of net proceeds based upon word count.
 Net proceeds are defined as those profits remaining after payment of editors, publishers, bookkeepers, artists, eBook converters, and other professionals employed to bring the book to publication.
 Proceeds may come from sales (wholesale, retail, consignment, discount, etc.) or other forms of income.

-There are **NUMBER** total shares, based on a total word count of **NUMBER**.
-The author's shares, based on a word count of **NUMBER** for the Work, are **NUMBER**, or **NUMBER**% of the net proceeds.

 ##AUTHOR COPIES

-Authors will be able to order copies of The Anthology *or any other work from Alliteration Ink* at cost to the publisher.
+Authors will be able to order copies of The Publication *or any other work from Alliteration Ink* at cost to the publisher.
 These copies may be sold by the authors;  these do not count toward royalty calculations.

 Authors will have a free electronic copy in ePub, Kindle, and PDF formats made available to them.
 These may not be redistributed.